DQNEO/goas/README.md

 # Supported Instructions

-See test files under `./t` directory to know what syntax it can asseemble.
+See test files under `/t` and `/t2` directory to know what syntax it can asseemble.

 # LICENSE